ustutt-ipvs-vs/etsn_MKFirm/README.md

 ```

+### Input Data

+To get more input data, you can use the generation scripts in our adjacent repository ([here]()**TODO add link**).

+Inputs files must adhere the format from the generation scripts.
+Example files are provided in the `dummy_data` folder.

 ## Limitations and Changes

+We only implement the prudent reservation variant of the algorithm.

 This implementation assumes that emergency traffic (ET) has always a higher priority than the time-triggered traffic (TT).
 The original E-TSN paper assumed that there can be higher priority TT streams.